Alex Guenette

 Alex Guenette (born April 25, 1996) is a Canadian professional stock car racing driver.
-The Quebec race car driver currently competes in the NASCAR Canada Series, driving the No. 39 for JASS Racing.
-He has also competed in other series, most notably the NASCAR Xfinity Series, NASCAR Camping World Truck Series and ARCA Racing Series.
+He currently competes part-time in the NASCAR Canada Series, driving the No. 39 for JASS Racing with XEMIS Racing, and part-time in the NASCAR O'Reilly Auto Parts Series, driving the No. 92 Chevrolet Camaro SS for DGM Racing with Jesse Iwuji Motorsports.
+He has also competed in other series, most notably the NASCAR Camping World Truck Series and ARCA Racing Series.

 Racing career

 Early years

 Guenette began his racing career at the age of seven, his father and grandfather being professional race car drivers.
 Before stock cars, Guenette raced go-karts, motocross and four-wheelers.
 He tested stock cars in 2011 at the age of fifteen, was rookie of the year in the 2012 Quebec Super Truck Series and finished second in the 2013 World Series of Asphalt.
 A longstanding tradition of Guenette's is to eat Tim Hortons on race mornings.

 ARCA Racing Series

 Guenette ran one ARCA race, at Talladega Superspeedway in 2014 for Mario Gosselin, a fellow Canadian.
 He finished 20th, two laps down.